360VOTS: Visual Object Tracking and Segmentation in Omnidirectional Videos

 \subsection{Dataset Statistics of 360VOTS}

-360VOTS cover four primary categories of \textit{humans}, \textit{animals}, \textit{rigid objects}, and \textit{human \& carrier cases}.
-As shown in Figure~\ref{fig:statistic}, the primary classes are depicted on the branches, with the leaves denoting the respective sub-classes within each primary class.
-In the majority of sequences, a single target is annotated across all frames, while up to two components of a single target (e.g. bicyclist and bicycle) are annotated separately in several sequences under the \textit{human \& carrier cases} class.
+360VOTS cover four primary categories of \textit{humans}, \textit{animals}, \textit{rigid objects}, and \textit{human \& carrier cases}. {The sub-classes within each primary class are depicted in the supplementary.} In the majority of sequences, a single target is annotated across all frames, while up to two components of a single target (e.g. bicyclist and bicycle) are annotated separately in several sequences under the \textit{human \& carrier cases} class.
 Overall, the 120 sequences in the 360VOT dataset are grouped into 32 sub-classes and used for evaluation only.
 The 360VOS dataset has 62 sub-classes and covers more expansive sequences.
 In addition, we split the 360VOS dataset into training and test sets with balanced classes of tracking targets, avoiding class bias between the two sets.
 Eventually, the test set of 360VOS comprises 98,487 annotated frames across 120 sequences and the training set includes 143,634 annotated frames within 170 sequences.
 As a benchmark suitable for long-term tracking and segmentation evaluation, 360VOS is characterized by an average of 821 frames per sequence in the test set and 845 frames per sequence in the training set, respectively, as reported in Table~\ref{tab:benchmark}.